-The increase in benefit obligations at December 31, 2020 compared to December 31, 2019 was primarily driven by service costs, actuarial losses and foreign exchange adjustments, driven by the weakened Euro and Swiss Franc currencies.
-The increase in benefit obligations at December 31, 2019 compared to December 31, 2018 was primarily driven by a decrease in actuarial losses.
+The decrease in benefit obligations at December 31, 2021 compared to December 31, 2020 was primarily driven by service costs, actuarial gains and foreign exchange adjustments, driven by the weakened Euro and Swiss Franc currencies.
+The increase in benefit obligations at December 31, 2020 compared to December 31, 2019 was primarily driven by an increase in actuarial losses and the impact of foreign exchange adjustments.

 Our investment policy meets our responsibility under local social legislation and aligns plan assets with liabilities, while minimizing risk.
-For the years ended December 31, 2020 and 2019, plan assets are invested in guaranteed investment contracts.
+For the years ended December 31, 2021 and 2020, plan assets are invested in guaranteed investment contracts.
 Fair value of guaranteed investment contracts is surrender value.
-Fair value for the year ended December 31, 2020 was determined using Level 3 inputs as defined by ASC 820, Fair Value Measurements.
-Changes in our plan assets are attributable to benefit payments and contributions as we have not actively traded our assets during the years ended December 31, 2020 and December 31, 2019.
+Fair value for the year ended December 31, 2021 was determined using Level 3 inputs as defined by ASC 820, Fair Value Measurements.
+Changes in our plan assets are attributable to benefit payments and contributions as we have not actively traded our assets during the years ended December 31, 2021 and December 31, 2020.